 With its unique resources, the Niagara Peninsula is one of the most complex watersheds in the Province.
 It includes lands drained by the Niagara River, Twenty Mile Creek, the Welland River, the Welland Canal, Lake Erie and Lake Ontario.
-NPCA programs focus on initiatives that help keep people and their property safe from flooding and erosion while keeping our drinking water safe to drink.
+NPCA programs focus on initiatives that help keep people and their property safe from flooding and erosion while retaining our drinking water safe to drink.

-The NPCA’s ongoing commitment to land stewardship is reflected in management of over 2, 870 hectares of some of the most sensitive and unique natural areas in Niagara.
+The NPCA’s ongoing commitment to land stewardship is reflected in the management of over 2, 870 hectares of some of the most sensitive and unique natural areas in Niagara.
 These lands are held in public trust, allowing the people of Niagara to enjoy its distinctive natural heritage at 39 Conservation Areas, each offering diverse recreational and educational opportunities and a place to experience nature’s beauty.